Featured Documents of the Month from the National Archives at Boston

 Chinese Exclusion 1882-1944

 Citation: Application for Visa, Ng Shee, 1931.
 Case file 2500/9086.
-RG 85 Records of the Customs and Immigration Service, National Archives at Boston.
+RG 85, Records of the Immigration and Naturalization Service, National Archives at Boston.

 …it shall not be lawful for any Chinese laborer to come, or having so come after the expiration of said ninety days to remain within the United States.